 Send Out Samples Without a Clear Call-to-Action

 Providing samples without guiding the consumer on the next steps can lead to missed opportunities.
 Always include a clear call-to-action (CTA), such as visiting a website, providing feedback, or making a purchase.
+In the direct mail vs email debate, mail wins on CTA engagement when a physical coupon or QR code is included with the sample.

 Overcomplicate the Design

 A complex mailer or unclear messaging can confuse recipients.
 Ensure that the sample is the main focus, its presentation is straightforward and highlights the product's benefits and how to use it.
+Choosing the right paper stock and finishes can add premium feel without cluttering the message.

 Building a Direct Mail Product Sampling Strategy